Get answers to Frequently Asked Questions, by selecting your question from one of the options below:

 Schools: Your annual subscription will automatically expire.
 Please contact us if you wish to renew.

-Parents: Via your Worldpay account.
+Parents: Via your Stripe account.
 Please contact us if you have any problems.

 You can login to your account to set-up users, allocate books for them and view reports.
 If you’ve lost your login details, there’s a Forgot Password link on the login page.
 You can also check pupils have the correct login details.
 Please give us a call or use the Contact us form if you still need help.